blex-max/expos/README.md

 ## Usage

 ```
 EXtract POSitional data and statistics from alignment at VCF variant sites.
+Alignment files used require indexes of the same name with the .(b/cr)ai extension.
 Annotated VCF to stdout.

 Usage:
-  expos [OPTION...] <VCF> <ALN>
+  expos [OPTION...] <VCF/BCF (- for stdin)> <ALN.(b/cr)am>

   -h, --help          Print usage
   -i, --include arg   Only operate on VCF records with this value present